 Delivering to an Integrated Service

-Open the Send pop-up from your Explore, Look, or dashboard.
+Open the Send or Schedule pop-up from your Explore, Look, or dashboard.
+(You must save an Explore as a Look before you can schedule it for delivery.)
 In the Where should this data go? section, choose the service that you want to use.
 The services are set up by your Looker admins.

 To see a description of the information each service requires, find your service destination in one of the lists below, and browse to the URL shown in the How to Use This Destination column.